Campus Life

 The ARC Sports and Recreation Complex is available to current Cascadia College and UW Bothell students at no cost.
 The complex includes one large synthetic grass multi-purpose field, two synthetic grass tennis courts (sand-filled, so they feel like a clay surface), one basketball court and a sand volleyball court.
 All courts and spaces are equipped with lights to be able to participate in evening recreation.
 Rental equipment can be acquired from the front desk in the fitness center.
 More information including hours of operation can be found the Sports and Recreation Complex webpage.

-The Diversity & Equity Center offers a welcoming, equitable, and inclusive space that promotes strong social connections and encourages students to be social change agents.
-The Center serves historically marginalized, underrepresented students, and allies and help them towards success at Cascadia College.
+The Center for Inclusion, Advocacy, and Community is a welcoming, equitable, and inclusive space that promotes strong social connections and encourages students to be social change agents.
+We strive to serve historically marginalized and underrepresented students and help them towards success at Cascadia College.

-The Diversity & Equity Center is committed to the power of community and connection; it is a place to learn together.
-Throughout the year, the Center offers movie screenings, discussions with the campus community and outside speakers, and events centering on our diversity at Cascadia.
+We are committed to the power of community and connection.
+The Center is a place to learn together.
+Throughout the year, we offer movie screenings, discussions with our campus community or outside speakers, and events centering on the diversity at Cascadia.
 Learning breaks down barriers, builds bridges, and creates a sense of belonging for all.
+Through learning and connection, we grow stronger together.

 Cascadia is dedicated to creating a supportive environment for a diverse student, staff, and faculty population.
-The Diversity & Equity Center also offers a variety of services including:
+The Center for Inclusion, Advocacy, and Community also offers a variety of services including:

 • Resources for students, staff, and faculty